How to save on your energy bill

 If you want to leave a fixed-term tariff before the end of the contract, you may have to pay an exit fee.
 But don’t let this put you off:

-- Some of the cheapest deals on the market have no exit fees, despite being fixed deals – so why not switch?
-If prices go up, you are protected; but if they go down, you could always switch at any time at no cost.
+- Some of the cheapest deals on the market have no exit fees, despite being fixed deals.
+If prices go up, you are protected; but if they go down, you can switch at any time at no cost.

 - Your supplier can't charge an exit fee if you switch in the last 49 days of your fixed tariff.